wagnerde/TracerSeq/README.md

 ### Usage ###

 1. First run the parse_TracerFastQ.m function to process raw FASTQ files.
 This function will filter abundant inDrops cell barcodes and UMIs, perform UMI error-validation, and then determine a consensus sequence for each unique TracerSeq barcode detected in each cell.
-Consensus sequences for each barcode are then writted to a csv file each tagged with its associated inDrops cell barcode.
+Consensus sequences for each barcode are then writted to a csv file, each tagged with its associated inDrops cell barcode.
-2. Next run the parse_TracerClones.m function to perform TracerSeq barcode correction, assign barcodes to clones, and save a TracerSeq Clones x Cells counts table.
-In this final table, each TracerSeq mRNA is a row with the following columns:
+2. Next run the parse_TracerClones.m function to perform TracerSeq barcode correction, assign barcodes to clones, and save a TracerSeq Barcodes x Cell Barcodes counts table.
+In this final table, each original TracerSeq mRNA is a row with the following columns:
 	column1: inDrops cell barcode
 	column2: TracerSeq clone # assignment
-	column3: TracerSeq barcode sequence (corrected)
+	column3: TracerSeq barcode sequence (error-corrected)
 	column4: UMI counts

-The two main functions have both required and optional inputs.
-Each function generates outputs text files and plots.
+The two functions have both required and optional inputs.
+Each function writes output text files and diagnostic plots to the working directory.

 **parse_TracerFastQ.m**